 We have many enquiries from customers who expect the "computer" to provide a definite diagnosis and then we simply exchange the faulty part.
 This isn't always the case.
 We prefer to be clear from the outset and make customers aware that diagnostics procedure is not just about plugging up the computer.

-The vehicle's On Board Diagnostics (OBD) system will certainly aid initial diagnosis and provide useful operational data at the time that the fault occurred.
+The vehicle's On Board Diagnostics (OBD) system will certainly aid initial diagnosis and provide useful operational 'freeze-frame' data at the time that the fault occurred.
 But, our experience and knowledge may be required to find the root of the problem.
 As an example, an engine misfire may produce a P0301 (cylinder 1 misfire) fault code only.
 But why is cylinder 1 misfiring?
 Is it an air leak, faulty spark plug, blocked fuel injector, lack of cylinder compression, sticking valve etc. Only further "back to roots diagnosis" will provide the answer.
 To make it easier, that misfire code could be accompanied by a cylinder 1 fuel injector circuit fault code.
 So, operation of the injector is causing the misfire, but is the injector or wiring to the injector at fault?
 Further diagnosis may prove that a wire controlling that injector and several feet away is the actual cause of the fault (not the injector).
 So, the computer correctly told us that cylinder 1 was misfiring but was not able to tell us why.

 Also, current diesel "HDI" engines incorporating a diesel particulate filter (DPF) can exhibit the "unblock diesel filter" message on the driver's multi function display.
 This is very misleading for the owner as the message actually relates to the exhaust particulate filter and not the diesel fuel filter.
 What's more, the error code could be due to a blocked particulate filter, faulty pressure sensor, split/blocked pressure sensor pipe or wiring defect.
 So, "blocked filter" doesn't always mean just that.